Why hello. I’m guessing you’re here because you’d like to know more about me? That’s nice. (Thanks.)

 Enter Sue the businesswoman.

-Back home in Adelaide I’ve since supported CEOs and Executive Directors in state government.
+Back home in Adelaide I’ve since supported Boards, CEOs and Executive Directors in state government.
 In the private and NFP sectors my roles have included Office Manager, Executive Assistant to CEO(s), Commercial Operations Assistant and Administration Manager.

 Great office administration provides order.